An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 Note* some of the tips for a smooth Ejari registration process are:

 • The Ejari contract must be under the landlord’s name.
-If two people are sharing, then one lead person need for contract registration.

 3. DEWA Deposit